Show All Answers

 The City Clerk is the custodian of public records in Temple Terrace.
 To make a public records request, please contact the City Clerk's Office.

 To report a violation of city code, contact our Code Compliance Department at (813) 506-6680 or follow this link to report a code violation online.
-Code Enforcement staff shall, to the greatest extent possible by Florida law, keep the identities of people who report violations confidential.
-When calling to report a potential violation, do not leave your name and telephone number if you wish to remain anonymous.
 In accordance with the Sunshine Law, all complaints are public record including the person's name filing the complaint.

 To apply for a Temple Terrace recreation membership, call (813) 506-6600 or visit the Family Recreation Complex, 6610 Whiteway Drive.
 For more information, click here.